NilsHellwig/ABSA-annotation-tool/README.md

 | `ot_start` | Start character position of opinion term in text |
 | `ot_end` | End character position of opinion term in text |

 Position indices are 0-based and inclusive.
 This data is useful for downstream processing and analysis.

+**Important**: Position data is only saved when the corresponding term has an actual value (not NULL or empty).
+This ensures data consistency and prevents storing meaningless position information for implicit aspects/opinions.

-To disable position saving, use the `--no-save-positions` CLI option.
+To disable position saving entirely, use the `--no-save-positions` CLI option.

 ### Automatic Phrase Cleaning